 (Settings > Duplicate Post)

-(Duplicate Post Options area)
+(Duplicate Post Options – plugin settings panel)

-(Duplicate Post – WordPress plugin – ‘Clone’/’New Draft’ links)
+(Posts – ‘Clone’/’New Draft’ links)

-(Cloning affects the URL of your page/post)
+(Cloning affects the permalink of your post/page)

-- WordPress Pages And Posts
+- WordPress Pages Vs Posts

 - How To Create A WordPress Post

-- Editing And Deleting WordPress Posts
+- How To Edit And Delete WordPress Posts